bbqkees/Nefit-Buderus-EMS-bus-Arduino-Domoticz/Documentation/README.md

 It does not matter which EMS bus pin you connect to which pin, the bridge rectifier will make sure both orientations will work.<br>

 The 100nF (=0,1uF) capacitor is a bypass capacitor to ensure a stable voltage for the LM393 (See the LM393 datasheet).
-Also do not forget to power the LM393 itself with 5V and ground on pins 8 and 4.<br>
+Also do not forget to power the LM393 itself with 5V for Arduino or 3V3 for ESP and Raspberry.
+Connect ground on pins 8 and 4.<br>
 <br>

 The 2 'N/A' components on the left are 2 poly fuses.
 Include them or not, your choice.
 A tripping value of about 300mA or so seems like a good value.<br>